 They will be okay, too.

 They know that mom is doing her best and that Christmas isn’t even about an effing piece of ham or the Christmas tree.
 It’s not about the lights nor the gifts.
+Not being able to afford Christmas should not define how we celebrate the day.

 And she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.